Diffusion-based Image Translation using Disentangled Style and Content Representation: Experiment

 To measure the performance of the generated images, we measured the FID score (\cite{fid}).
 However, when using the basic FID score measurement, the output value is not stable because our number of generated images is not large.
 To compensate for this, we measure the performance using a simplified FID (\cite{sfid}) that does not consider the diagonal term of the feature distributions.
 Also, we additionally showed a class-wise SFID score that measures the SFID for each class of the converted output because it is necessary to measure whether the converted output accurately reflects the semantic information of the target class.
 Finally, we used the averaged LPIPS score between input and output to verify the content preservation performance of our method.
 Further experimental settings can be found in our Appendix.

 In Table \ref{table:text0}, we show the quantitative comparison results.
 In image quality measurement using SFID and CSFID, our model showed the best performance among all baseline methods.
 Especially for Animals dataset, our SFID value outperformed others in large gain.
 In the content preservation by LPIPS score, our method scored the second best.
 In case of FlexIT, it showed the best score in LPIPS since the model is directly trained with LPIPS loss.
 However, too low value of LPIPS is undesired as it means that the model failed in proper semantic change.
 This can be also seen in qualitative result of Figs. \ref{fig:fig_ani} and \ref{fig:fig_land}, where our results have proper semantic features of target texts with content preservation, whereas the results from FlexIT failed in semantic change as it is too strongly confined to the source images.
 In other baseline methods, most of the methods failed in proper content preservation.
+Since our method is based on DDPM, our model can generate diverse images as shown in the additional outputs in our Appendix.

 To further evaluate the perceptual quality of generated samples, we conducted user study.
 In order to measure the detailed opinions, we used custom-made opinion scoring system.
 We asked the users in three different parts: 1) Are the output have correct semantic of target text?
 (Text-match), 2) are the generated images realistic?
 (Realism), 3) do the outputs contains the content information of source images?
 (Content).
 Detailed user-study settings are in our Appendix.
 In Table \ref{table:text0}, our model showed the best performance, which further shows the superiority of our method.